 ECON 204.
-Economic Concepts, 3 hours, Offered periodically
+Economic Concepts, 3 credits, Offered periodically

 Basic course for majors outside the business department.
-Covers the study of market principles, national income, role of government, allocationof resources and distribution of income.
+Covers the study of market principles, national income, role of government, allocation of resources and distribution of income.
 Business majors may not enroll in this course.

 ECON 210.
-Principles of Microeconomics, 3 hours, Fall, Spring
+Principles of Microeconomics, 3 credits, Fall, Spring